Crypt-iQ/crypt-iq.github.io/coinscope-post.md

 network's hashrate.

 In addition to the overall win list, I had also created win lists for the 7 miners listed earlier.
 These lists contained the influential nodes behind individual mining pools.
-I noticed that nodes on this list were not in the top-200 but were influential in their own right.
+I noticed that many nodes on this list were not in the top-200 but were influential in their own right.
+I believe that some of the Foundry, AntPool, and ViaBTC nodes were over-represented in the influential set when there are other pools to consider.
 For comparison against the original top-200 list, I created a new top-200 list by taking the top 25 addresses from each of the 7 miner win lists.
 The remaining 25 were filled in from the original win list starting from the top, taking care to ensure no duplicates.
 The win distribution in this list was noticeably different:

 ![alt text](top-200-miners-win-dist.png "Title")